ch4mpy/self-signed-certificate-generation/README.md

 cd ~/.ssh/
 bash ./self_signed.sh
 ```
-- override defaults on command prompts
+You'll be prompted to override defaults

 On Windows, [Git-scm](https://git-scm.com/downloads) provides with bash.
 On Mac OS, it is provided by default.